pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 ### Linux Command line
-The inux shell is a prorgam interface between the user and computer.
+The Linux shell is a prorgam interface between the user and computer.
 When you login you are taken to computer generated directory known as the home directory.
 Located under:
 ```
 /home/<user name>
 ```